 Visit our Form 2553 Instructions guide for detailed help with completing the form.

 This is the form to elect S corp tax status for your LLC:

 Keep Your Arkansas S Corp Compliant

-Starting a business can be a lot of work, but once you’ve created a business and elected an S corps tax designation, it’s important that you follow federal and state laws to keep your business compliant.
-Arkansas has an Annual Franchise Tax Report that must be filed each year along with a flat-rate tax.
+Starting a business involves a lot of work, but, once you form your business and elect the S corp tax designation, it’s important to follow federal and state laws to keep your business compliant.
+Arkansas businesses, including S corps, must file an annual franchise tax report each year and pay a flat-rate tax.